 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 The past two months have been a blur of travel and events related to the blog and next month it will be travel and events for my non-blog life.
 I feel I have built a pretty good core wardrobe of basics that mix and match and can transform with a switch of shoes and accessories.
 However, some events just need a unique look and well… I get BORED with my closet!
-Enter Rent the Runway subscription.
+Enter a Rent the Runway subscription.
 Below is an honest Rent the Runway subscription review after using for several months.